AdobeDocs/workfront-fusion.en/help/workfront-fusion/references/errors/error-processing.md

 ---
 content-type: reference
-title: Error Processing in [!DNL Adobe Workfront Fusion]
+title: Error types in [!DNL Adobe Workfront Fusion]
 description: Sometimes an error can occur during the execution of a scenario.
 This usually happens if a service is unavailable due to a failure to connect to a service or if a validation fails.
 This article discusses the common errors that you may encounter.
 author: Becky
 feature: Workfront Fusion
 ---
-# Error processing in [!DNL Adobe Workfront Fusion]
+# Error types in [!DNL Adobe Workfront Fusion]

 Sometimes an error can occur during the execution of a scenario.
-This usually happens if a service is unavailable due to a failure to connect to a service or if a validation fails.
-This article discusses the common errors that you may encounter.
+This usually happens if a service is unavailable due to a failure to connect to the service, or if a validation fails.

 [!DNL Adobe Workfront Fusion] distinguishes between several basic error types.
-It will react differently depending upon on the type of error that occurred.
+The type of error determines your Fusion scenario's next actions.

 ## Access requirements

++++ Expand to view access requirements for the functionality in this article.

 You must have the following access to use the functionality in this article: